 We are dependent on many suppliers, including sole source suppliers, to provide key components and raw materials used in manufacturing customers' products.
 We have seen supply shortages in certain electronic components.
-In addition, our suppliers' facilities may also experience earthquakes, tsunamis and other natural disasters which may cause a shortage of components.
+In addition, our suppliers' facilities may also experience closures or limited production due to natural disasters or other reasons, which may cause a shortage of components.
 This can result in longer lead times and the inability to meet our customers' requests for flexible production and extended shipment dates.
 If demand for components outpaces supply, capacity delays could affect future operations.
 Delays in deliveries from suppliers or the inability to obtain sufficient quantities of components and raw materials have and may continue to cause delays or reductions in shipment of products to our customers which could adversely affect our operating results and damage customer relationships.